Wrapper-Shop/Wrapper-Shop-Experimental/README.md

 sounds like porn games

 ## Why isn't it just the GA Wrapper assets but with a bunch of mods inside?
-That already exists, and what about Wrapper: Offline? (or any other LVM with access to the server/store folder) It would also be limited, as you can't download any video list themes and you're only restricted to what's there.
+That already exists, and what about Wrapper: Offline? (or any other LVM with access to the server/store folder) It would also be limited, as you can't download any Wrapper mods and you're only restricted to what's there.

-## But why not just fork it?
-didn't think of that who cares